iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

   <img src="/assets/alignments/impact_of_noise_on_alignment.png" width="700"/>
 </div>

-We can see that even if there’s a lot of alignment developing in that first term w^t @ x, there’s plenty of other terms in the output which will have no alignment given that is the product of something with a noise vector.
+We can see that the majority of the alignment will come from the x @ x term, the rest will not be aligned.
 A simple example of the latter is diffusion models where at each step we will be adding noise to the data which will fundamentally limit the amount of alignment which can develop in at least the earlier layers.

 To get an empirical sense of this we can add noise to our data during training and see how the alignment variables converge.
 Below we can see a CIFAR-10 training run where we do a linear interpolation between the noise and the data according to the signal strength parameter: